hos6236/hos6236.github.io/_posts/2017-09-19-qtlMapping.md

 - Permutation argument (``n.perm``) in the ``cim`` and ``scanone`` function performe a permutation test to get a significance threshold.
 Here, we are assuming a tiny number of permutation given the time.
 In a real analysis, you should increase it.

 - QTL effects is an important information.
 In the  `R/qtl` book, the author pointed out: "The function for performing QTL mapping, ``scanone``, does not provide estimated QTL effects.
-Such estimates are best obtained with the function ``fitqtl()``, particularly for the case of a multiple-QTL model".
+Such estimates are best obtained with the function ``fitqtl()``, particularly for the case of a multiple QTL model".
 A solution to get this effects in the CIM analysis was proposed by Karl Broman at the [discussion group](https://groups.google.com/forum/#!searchin/rqtl-disc/CIM$20qtl$20effect|sort:relevance/rqtl-disc/rD8R66fxaMU/T4QsbYrWAwAJ).
 He pointed out:  "We don't have a way to get effect estimates or phenotypic variance explained except through the ``fitqtl()`` function.
 Once you've decided on some set of QTL, use ``makeqtl()`` to create a ``qtl object`` and then ``fitqtl()`` with ``get.ests=TRUE`` to get estimated effects and estimated percent variance explained." **In this toy example, we will consider this alternative to get the QTL effects.**

 ```
 require('qtl')